ArindamRawat/Arindam_Scalar_Assign/README.md

 This is a **full-stack AI-powered chat assistant** that helps users understand **Data Structures and Algorithms (DSA)** problems from **LeetCode**.
 It uses **Google Gemini AI** to provide **guidance, hints, and structured explanations** without directly giving the solution.

+---

 ## DEMO

 Visit at - [Visit Site](https://arindam-scalar-assign-1.onrender.com/)
+# ⚠️ Response Time Warning
+Please note that responses may take some time.
+Thank you for your patience!
 ---

 ## 🚀 Features